SSEH5474 Physical Education Curriculum II

 - Students continue to develop professional skills based on teaching practicum experience.
 There is an emphasis on camp planning and delivery, and preparation for further teaching practicum.
 Outcomes in transferability (communication, lifelong learning), science as a human endeavour (innovation, social context), and international quality (research-informed teaching, leadership) are emphasised.

-- Typically this unit is assessed in the following ways: (1) camp—planning, development and delivery; (2) assignments—class observation and report, reflective issues; and (3) assignment feedback.
+- Indicative assessments in this unit are as follows: (1) camp—planning, development and delivery; (2) assignments—class observation and report, reflective issues; and (3) assignment feedback.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.